-After eight years of waiting and delays, Cyberpunk 2077 released on December 10, breaking countless records in the process.
-With the game being one of the most anticipated games of all time, CD Projekt Red had everyone screaming for the game to release, and for a good reason, Cyberpunk looked like a breakthrough for gaming.
-Everyone had unshakable faith in the studio’s next project, but unfortunately, come launch day, it turned into utter disappointment.
+After eight years of waiting and delays, Cyberpunk 2077 launched on December 10, breaking countless records in the process.
+With the game being one of the most anticipated games of all time, CD Projekt Red had everyone screaming for the game to be released, and for a good reason: Cyberpunk looked like a breakthrough for gaming.
+Everyone had unshakable faith in the studio’s next project, but unfortunately, on launch day, it turned into utter disappointment.

 Night City is “breathtaking” – a post-apocalyptic world offering a look into a dark futuristic megalopolis.
 No open-world game has ever been this captivating.
 As you walk down the streets, Night City will pull you in with its exquisite design and neon lighting.
 There are countless alleyways and backstreets, allowing you to take different routes to your destination, and it completely captures the verticality noticeable in modern cities like Japan.